 - (1) Transferability.
-A Conditional Use Permit is transferable with the title to the underlying property so that an applicant may convey or assign an approved project without losing the approval so long as all conditions continue to be met.
+A conditional use permit is transferable with the title to the underlying property so that an applicant may convey or assign an approved project without losing the approval so long as all conditions continue to be met.
 The applicant cannot transfer the permit off the site on which the approval was granted. - (2) Time for Performance of Conditions.
-All conditions set forth in the Conditional Use Permit must be fully performed prior to the commencement of the use or occupancy of the structure, and during and throughout the continued use or occupancy of the structure.
+All conditions set forth in the conditional use permit must be fully performed prior to the commencement of the use or occupancy of the structure, and during and throughout the continued use or occupancy of the structure.
 In the event that certain conditions cannot be fully performed prior to commencement of the use or occupancy, the applicant shall apply to the issuing department for an exception to this requirement.
-An exception shall not be granted unless a date is set for performance and a cash bond in the amount of one hundred twenty five (125) percent of the estimated cost of performance is posted with the Town of Daniel.
+An exception shall not be granted unless a date is set for performance and a cash bond in the amount of one hundred twenty-five percent (125%) of the estimated cost of performance is posted with the Town of Daniel.
 As conditions are met by the applicant, a proportionate share of the performance bond may be released up to a maximum of one-half of the amount of the bond.
-The Town of Daniel shall retain the remaining fifty (50) percent until full completion of all conditions.
-In no circumstances shall the installation of improvements take longer than one (1) year from the date the Conditional Use permit is granted.
+The Town of Daniel shall retain the remaining fifty percent (50%) until full completion of all conditions.
+In no circumstances shall the installation of improvements take longer than one (1) year from the date the conditional use permit is granted.